How to use the Postoria MCP server

 • complete_media_upload — complete a media upload after raw file bytes have been uploaded.

-• upload_media_from_file — upload a local file from the machine running the MCP server.
+• upload_media_from_file — upload a local file from the machine running the local MCP server.

 • get_media — check media status and details.